cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 ## Objective and Approach

-This page is a walkthrough for building an email notifier into your AWS/DLT account.
-The main idea is to follow the recipe and note the connectivity of AWS components as you go.
-What you get is an email every day in your Inbox where the lead line tells you at a glance what you spent on the AWS cloud in the past 24 hours, as in:
+This page walks you through building the burn notifier for your AWS/DLT public cloud account.
+Follow the recipe and note the connectivity of AWS components as you go: Lambda, SNS, S3, CloudWatch, IAM Role, IAM Policy.
+If all goes well you will receive an email every day that (with a glance at your Inbox) tells you how much you spent from your account 2 days ago.
+Yes we agree 'past 24 hours' would be better but it takes some time for the data to post.

 ![pic0000](/documentation/images/aws/aws_email_summary.png)

-To cut to the chase: Skip down to the Installation Recipe section below.
+Skip down to the Installation Recipe to get started; or read on for more context.

 This introductory segment is a brief glossary and a description of what you want to build.
 The subsequent section is the step-by-step of building it.

-Editor: Please search for 'hobie' for places that need improvement on this pass (and delete this line).

 ### Glossary